RockstarLang/rockstar2/codewithrockstar.com/tutorial.md

 {% rockstar_include if-else.rock play,parse %}

 Multi-line conditionals and loops have to end with an **end of block**.
 In previous versions of Rockstar, this had to be a blank line.
 Rockstar 2 adds an explicit `end` keyword, along with the aliases `yeah` and `baby`.

+To exit a loop immediately, use the `break` keyword.
+To skip the rest of the current iteration and restart the loop, use the `continue` keyword or the alias `take`

+> `break` and `take` in Rockstar are **wildcard keywords**: you can follow them with anything you like, and everything up until the next end of statement (`,.!?;`) or newline will be ignored.
+This is mainly because the original Rockstar draft used `take it to the top` as a synonym for `continue`, which sounded cool but is actually incredibly stupid, even by Rockstar standards.

+{% rockstar_include break-and-take.rock play,parse %}

 ### Oh, ooh, oooh yeah, baby

 You can also end a Rockstar block with the keyword `oh`. `Ooh` ends **two** blocks, `oooh` ends three blocks, and so on until you get bored or your computer runs out of memory.
 Think of this like the Rockstar equivalent of `}}}}` in C-style languages, or the `)))))` that ends most Lisp programs.